-How to Make VBS Volunteers into Year-Round Volunteers
+How To Turn VBS Volunteers into Year-Round Volunteers

-Now that the dust has settled, we get to start turning our attention to what I like to refer to as the “Fall Semester Festivities!”
-These include fall festivals, trunk-or-treat events, Thanksgiving celebrations and of course Christmas programs.
-And we get to sneak in some VBS 2020 planning woven in between all of these activities and our regularly-scheduled Sunday morning programs!
+Inevitabily after VBS ends, we start turning our attention to what I like to refer to as the “Fall Semester Festivities!”
+These include fall festivals, trunk-or-treat events, Thanksgiving celebrations, and of course Christmas programs.

-What in the world does this have to do with trunk-or-treat and Vacation Bible School?
+What does this have to do with trunk-or-treat and Vacation Bible School?
 Everything.

 Find your VBS volunteers’ strengths and use them year-round